uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 - Now repeat the algorithm on the remaining half of the list, checking the middle of the list and choosing one of the halves, until you find the item you are searching for.

 Binary Search is a very powerful algorithm.
-If you had 1000 presents to search through it would take you at most 10 checks for Binary search to find something and Linear search would take at most 1000 checks, but if you doubled the number of presents to search through how would this change the number of checks made by Binary Search and Linear search?
+If you had 1000 boxes to search through it would take you at most 10 checks for Binary search to find something and Linear search would take at most 1000 checks, but if you doubled the number of boxes to search through how would this change the number of checks made by Binary Search and Linear search?

 {panel type="spoiler"}